 - Online archiving of all material available for access by members

-The timing of the sessions will be adjusted to suit the virtual format and accommodate time differences for international speakers, but we plan to adhere as closely as possible to the original dates of 22 – 26 November 2020.
+The Symposium will take place over 24 – 26 November 2020 and the timing of the sessions will be adjusted to suit the virtual format and accommodate time differences for international speakers.
 Of course, if you have any questions at all about how the virtual meeting will run please don’t hesitate to contact us.

 Professor John Whitelock, University of New South Wales, Sydney